 whole cakes, slab cakes, loaf cakes, Swiss rolls, sponge cakes,

 ‘Sweet baked goods’ include: crumpets, croissants, brioche

-loaves and rolls, pain au chocolat and raisins, American muffins,
+loaves and rolls, pains au chocolat and raisins, American muffins,

 scones, hot cross buns/loaves, malt and fruit loaves, pancakes,